SonaliChatterjee-10/RNAPhase-ML/README.md

 ## Pipeline at a glance

-1. **Pre-process** — 732 training sequences and 183 test sequences; features
-   split into 167 handcrafted tabular descriptors and 640-dim RNA-FM embeddings.
+1. **Input representation** — The benchmark contains 732 training RNAs and 183 independent test RNAs.
+Each RNA is represented by 167 handcrafted sequence descriptors and 640 mean-pooled RNA-FM embedding dimensions.

-2. **Base layer** (15 classifiers across linear, kernel, neighbours, Bayesian, tree-ensemble, gradient-boosting and shallow-NN families) produces leakage-free out-of-fold (OOF) probabilities on the train set via stratified 5-fold CV, plus a single full-fit prediction on the test set.
-3. **Meta NN** — tabular features are standardised and projected onto **50 principal components**; RNA-FM features onto **64 principal components** (separate PCA per block).
-The two PCA outputs (114 dims) are concatenated with the 15 base-model probabilities to form a **129-dim** input, which is fed to a small MLP `(64, 16)` with ReLU activations, L2 regularisation and early stopping, seed-bagged across 25 random seeds.
+2. **Base layer** — Fifteen heterogeneous classifiers generate stratified five-fold out-of-fold (OOF) probability predictions for the training set.
+   The base models are subsequently refitted on the complete training set to generate predictions for the independent test set.

+3. **Meta-learner** — The handcrafted feature block is standardized and reduced to 50 principal components, while the RNA-FM block is separately standardized and reduced to 64 principal components.
+These 114 components are concatenated with the 15 base-model probabilities to produce a 129-dimensional meta-model input.

+4. **Final prediction** — A two-hidden-layer MLP (64 and 16 neurons), trained
+   with Adam optimization, L2 regularization and early stopping, integrates these complementary information sources.
+Predictions are aggregated across the seed-bagged Meta-NN ensemble.
 ## Reproducibility notes

 - Global seed `RANDOM_STATE = 42` controls all stochastic components.